useflyyer/flyyer-docs/docs/features/templates.md

 ```

 :::caution
-Folders inside `/templates` is not supported.
+Folders inside `/templates` are not supported.
 :::